-Students whose training programs are to be terminated by the school will be informed of the right to appeal that decision.
-Students must initiate the process within three school days or as soon as reasonably practicable as determined by school administration.
-Students must initiate the process by submitting a written request for re-admittance to the School President.
+Students whose training programs are to be terminated by the school have the right to appeal the decision.
+Students whose training programs are in danger of termination for missing 7 consecutive days must attend classes on the 8th day and initiate the appeal process.
+In other instances, the appeal process must be initiated within three school days or as soon as reasonably practicable as determined by the school administration.
+Students initiating the process must submit a written request for re-admittance to the School President.
 The written request must address the reason(s) for termination and make a substantial showing of good cause to justify readmission.